umontreal-simul/latnetbuilder/README.md

-In particular, if LatNet Builder, Boost , NTL, GMP and FFTW were respectively installed under `$HOME/latnetsoft`, `/opt/boost`, `/opt/ntl`, `/opt/gmp` and `/opt/FFTW`, a C++ source file called `myprog.cc` can be compiled and linked into an executable called `myprog` by using the following command line with GCC:
+In particular, if LatNet Builder, Boost , NTL, GMP and FFTW were respectively installed under `$HOME/latnetsoft`, `/opt/boost`, `/opt/ntl`, `/opt/gmp` and `/opt/FFTW`, a C++ source file called `myprog.cc` can be compiled and linked into an executable called `myprog` by using the following command line with g++:
 ```bash
 g++
   -std=c++14 -O2 \